Educational Support System: Educational programs up to degree acquisition

 (5) Two-stage dissertation examination

-In the third year, students will write a doctoral dissertation, which will be the culmination of their research activities to date.
+In the third year, students write a doctoral dissertation, which culminates in their current research activities.

-You must submit your dissertation at least two months before the deadline for submission of the final review of the dissertation and an examination will be conducted for the submission permission of your dissertation at the preliminary review conference.
+You must submit your dissertation at least two months before the deadline for submission of the final review, and an examination will be conducted for the submission permission of your dissertation at the preliminary review conference.

 Guidance will be given on problems within the dissertation and areas for improvement.

-Students will then be required to revise their thesis based on the guidance and submit it for doctoral dissertation.
+Students will then be required to revise their thesis based on the guidance and submit it as a doctoral dissertation.

 Degree Process Standard